hathora/builder/docs/tutorial_among_us.md

 tick: 50
 ```

-This file defines the client data model and the server functions for our application.
-You'll notice there is not much specific to Among Us right now -- to start with we'll just get some players moving around on a map, and then we'll add more specific Among Us functionality afterwards.
+You'll notice below that there is not much specific to Among Us right now -- to start with we'll just get some players moving around on a map, and then we'll add more specific Among Us functionality afterwards.

 For more information on the hathora.yml file format, see [here](type-driven-development).